quick, easy, painless way to sell a junk car

-You might have driven by salvage yards once or twice (or even all the time if you live near one).
+You might have driven by salvage yards or auto recyclers once or twice.
 But do you know exactly what goes on at the yard?
 Maybe you’re aware that scrap yards buy cars.
 If you have an old car sitting in your garage, selling it to the yard is always a good option.
-However, there’s a lot of benefits of buying from the salvage yard as well.
+However, there’s a lot of benefits of buying from the junkyard as well.

-Whenever a car arrives at a lot, the salvage yard carefully removes and properly disposes all environmentally harmful fluids.
+Whenever a car arrives at a lot, the yard carefully removes and properly disposes all environmentally harmful fluids.
 Ultimately, the yard crushes the car down and sells the scrap to manufacturers for use in producing new cars.
 However, before that happens, valuable parts can be pulled from the vehicle by yard staff or customers such as yourself.

 Did a trim piece on your car snap or is there a big crack on your window?
 Worse yet, did your car break down completely?
 If so, the salvage yard is a great go-to source of parts to get your motor up and running again.
 Here are reasons why buying from the wrecking yard is beneficial for you and the environment:

-Bottom line, the best benefit of buying from the salvage yard is the dollar savings.
+Bottom line, the best benefit of buying from the junkyard is the dollar savings.
 For just about any part that you need, you can find great deals at the yard.
 It’s not uncommon to pull perfectly functioning parts that cost a fraction of brand-new prices.
-So, if you need a car part but your budget’s tight, you can’t go wrong buying from the salvage yard.
+So, if you need a car part but your budget’s tight, you can’t go wrong buying from the junkyard.
 Just make sure you know how to test the parts first before checkout.

 Numerous sources will tell you that well over one billion cars are in use in the world right now.
 Each year, around 12 million cars reach the end of their useful lives in the US.
-At salvage yards, staff and paying customers strip usable parts from ELVs.
+At auto junkyards, staff and paying customers strip usable parts from ELVs.
 Whatever remains gets recycled by metal recycling companies.
 In our world of never-ending consumption, recycling is a key factor to our survival on the earth.

 No Waiting for Parts